learn-co-curriculum/ruby-rails-testing/README.md

   it will be impossible to make even simple tweaks to your templates without breaking the build.

-<a href='https://learn.co/lessons/ruby-rails-testing' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ruby-rails-testing' title='Testing in Rails'>Testing in Rails</a> on Learn.co and start learning to code for free.</p>